Australian body faults Rolls-Royce over Qantas engine explosion

 After the incident, Rolls-Royce found that a large number of the defective component - the support assemblies manufactured with pipes that feed oil into the engine bearing - did not conform to design specifications.
 The parts came from a facility in the United Kingdom.

 The ASTB said it issued a recommendation in December 2010 for Rolls-Royce to address the issue, which the company fully complied with.
-The manufacturer now required specialized checks of the oil and air feed pipes on all Trent 900 engines on A380s, and had made changes to its quality management system.
+The manufacturer now requires specialised checks of the oil and air feed pipes on all Trent 900 engines on A380s, and has made changes to its quality management system.

 All defective pipes on other aircraft were either fixed or removed from service.

-The Australian aviation safety body said international aircraft certification standards should be updated as the damage to the Qantas plane exceeded parameters currently in use.
+International aircraft certification standards should be updated as the damage to the Qantas plane exceeded parameters currently in use, the Australian aviation safety body said.

-“Information from the accident represents an opportunity to incorporate any lessons learned from this accident” in certification processes, it said, adding that its findings had been shared with the United States Federal Aviation Administration and the European Aviation Safety Agency.
+“Information from the accident represents an opportunity to incorporate any lessons learned from this accident” in certification processes, the report said, adding that its findings had been shared with the United States Federal Aviation Administration and the European Aviation Safety Agency.

-Rolls-Royce said in a statement that it agreed with the ASTB’s conclusions and had “applied the lessons learned throughout our engineering, manufacturing and quality assurance procedures to prevent this type of event from happening again”.

-Colin Smith, the company’s director of engineering and technology, added: “This was a serious and rare event which we very much regret.”

 Qantas said the report “once again underlines the calm, skilful actions of the Qantas crew in returning the aircraft and its passengers safely to Singapore”.